shahafwa/Compiler_C/README.md

 **Target**
-- `Generation`: parsing and compiling the code.
+- `Compiling`: parsing and compiling the code.